kolenaIO/kolena/docs/quickstart.md

 After this script has completed, we can visit the [:kolena-test-suite-16: Test Suites](https://app.kolena.io/redirect/testing) page to view our newly created test suites.

-In this `object_detection_2d` example, we've created test suites stratifying the COCO dataset (which is stored as a CSV in S3) into test cases by brightness and bounding box size.
+In this `object_detection_2d` example, we've created test suites stratifying the [COCO](https://cocodataset.org/#overview) 2014 validation set (which is stored as a CSV in
+S3) into test cases by brightness and bounding box size.
+In this example will be looking at the following labels:

+`["bicycle", "car","motorcycle", "bus", "train", "truck", "traffic light", "fire hydrant", "stop sign" ]`

 ## Test a Model